Denver Probate and Trust Settlement Lawyer

 - Beneficiary Designations: If the person who passes away had life insurance or a retirement account and has named beneficiaries associated with those accounts, the beneficiaries will automatically receive those benefits upon the policyholder’s passing without going through probate.

 - Joint Tenancy: When you own a property with other individuals and it is held in joint tenancy –for instance a home that spouses share – when one of the spouses dies, the survivor automatically becomes the sole owner of the property.
 This is referred to as the right of survivorship and means there’s no need for this property to go through probate.

 Get the Help You Need With a Probate and Trust Settlement Lawyer in Denver

 Our goal is to make this process as easy to deal with as possible for you.
-Brady, McFarland & Lord, LLC has been providing full-service estate and business planning for more than 21 years.
+Colorado Estate Planning Law Center has been providing full-service estate and business planning for more than 21 years.
 As estate planning lawyers in Denver, we protect what matters most to you.
 We aren’t simply concerned with the bottom line; we want to make sure you are treated with the dignity and respect you deserve.
 If you have questions regarding the probate process or need guidance with a trust settlement, please contact us online or call our Arvada law office at (303) 420-2863.
 We are always ready to help.